vsaravanan/Java/Struts2/Struts2Tabbedpanel/readme.md

 Test site : http://saravan.asuscomm.com/Struts2Tabbedpanel/

-It is working nicely in IE but not working in goggle chrome. strange.

 	o	Fixed size (size does not adjust to current tab) o	Do not load tab 2 when page loads (it will be loaded when selected) o	Reload tabs content when selected